Ixox/preenfm2/README.md

 - tanh waveshaper saturation

 ###### Fold :
-- signal is amplified by "driv ", signal over 1 is folded, as many time as needed
+- signal is amplified by "driv", signal over 1 is folded, as many time as needed

 ###### Wrap :
-- signal is amplified by "driv ", signal over 1 is wraped ; it is mirrored at -1
+- signal is amplified by "driv", signal over 1 is wraped ; it is mirrored at -1

 ###### Xor  :
 - signal over threshold is xor-ed with an allpass version of itself

 ###### Txr1 :
-- bitmangling texture 1, thrs : xor-ed intensity
+- bitmangling filtered texture 1

 ###### Txr2 :
-- bitmangling texture 2, thrs : xor-ed intensity, different kind
+- bitmangling filtered texture 2, different kind

 ###### LPx1 :
-- low pass filter with xor after filter, can self oscillate in special way
+- low pass filter with xor after filter, can self oscillate

 ###### LPx2 :
 - low pass filter with xor before filter